 Sure enough, they were able to FaceTime the phone through the microwave door.

 Using the same detector they were also able to directly detect microwave energy outside of the microwave oven as well.

-They hypothesized that the radiation could be exploiting 'holes' in the shielding of the door allowing the microwave oven to leak radiation.
+They hypothesized that the radiation could be exploiting holes in the shielding of the door, allowing the microwave oven to leak radiation.
 As Physics Girl points out, her experiments show that some microwaves do let the specific frequencies of mobile phones through, providing clear evidence that some form of radiation leakage is possible within these appliances.

-Physics Girl does note that her experiment had a very small sample size, did not take into consideration the microwave oven's age or the proximity of it to a cellular tower.
-These variables could affect the results.
+Physics Girl does note that their experiment had a very small sample size, did not take into consideration the microwave oven's age or its proximity to a cellular tower.

 The FDA does warn that high exposure to microwaves can lead to a painful burn.
 Organs like eyes and testes are particularly vulnerable because they have relatively little blood flow to carry away the heat.
 Also, the lens of the human eye is very sensitive to heat.
 High levels of microwaves could cause cataracts.

 You are more likely to hurt yourself from a heated glass of water than the radiation itself.
 The radiation will not be in a high enough dose to cause you any harm.